-Test candidates, proctors and administrators must adhere and/or enforce all of the following policies when taking or administering an exam at a KPTCs.
+Test candidates, proctors and administrators must adhere to and/or enforce all of the following policies when taking or administering an exam at a KPTCs.

 - Test candidates may not take recording devices such as paper/pencil, cameras, PDAs, computers, or communication devices such as cell phones, or pagers into the testing area.

-- Test candidates must not communicate with other test candidates either in the testing room, or in any other area of the testing facility during authorized testing breaks.
+- Test candidates must not communicate with other test candidates either in the testing room or in any other area of the testing facility during authorized testing breaks.

 - Test candidates must read and accept the terms of the non-disclosure agreement (NDA) presented prior to the start of the exam.